-It’s Boxing Day, an actual holiday in England, once allowing the upper classes to show how generous they could be to their lower classes help—giving them the day off (after having no doubt worked on Dec.
+It’s Boxing Day, an actual holiday in England, once allowing the upper classes to show how generous they could be to their lower classes help—giving them the day off (after no doubt having worked on Dec.
 25) and boxes of gifts and/or leftovers from the previous night’s festive dinner table.

 Now it’s mainly time for another Bank Holiday, but worthy of some festivity no doubt.
 Certainly worthy of dipping into the only English beer in the collection this year, from the Weird Beard Beer Co. from West London, established in 2013.

-I know little about the brewery, other than that the principles do indeed sport impressive facial hair, all of their labels include a grinning skull festooned with some sort of head gear, and that they’re clearly an eclectic company, willing to make all sorts of experimental brewing forays, albeit the flagship beer is Mariana Trench, a 5.3% ABV “Transatlantic Pale Ale” so called for its use of New Zealand and American hops.
+I know little about the brewery, other than that the principals do indeed sport impressive facial hair, all of their labels include a grinning skull festooned with some sort of head gear, and that they’re clearly an eclectic company, willing to make all sorts of experimental brewing forays, albeit the flagship beer is Mariana Trench, a 5.3% ABV “Transatlantic Pale Ale” so called for its use of New Zealand and American hops.

 Black Christmas was first brewed in 2017, if then a 4.5% ABV, and seems to be carrying on.
 Why not?
 It’s a low ABV stout spiked with cranberries, easy-drinking and certainly more celebratory than the label would suggest.
 That looks vaguely threatening with the skull encased in a Santa’s cowl and sporting its own sepulchral beard, all against a red splatter.
 There’s also a Christmas tree that is probably supposed to suggest the cranberries but appears to be dripping with blood.